MihaiHusea/Excel_data_merge_app/README.md

 5. How to use app GUI:

+      * Load file(date)         -used to browse and load source file1, named "date.xlsx"
-      * Load    -used to browse and load source file, in our case we name it "source_file.xlsx"
+      * Load file(measurements) -used to browse and load source file2, named "measurements.xlsx"
-      * Report  -used to browse and load destination file, named "report.xlsx"
+      * Load file report        -used to browse and load destination file, named "report.xlsx"
-      * Rec     -used to generate random data in source files
+      * Record data             -used to generate data in source files
       * Execute                 -used to import data from source files to final report
       * Delete                  -used to reset data from both source files
       * Open Report             -used to open report file

 6. Include Credits